 For decades, we were told that "a glass of wine a day is good for the heart."
 This message was so powerful that even doctors recommended it.
 But new studies using advanced techniques tell a different story.
-Alcohol accelerates cellular aging, even in "moderate" amounts.
-The clearest evidence comes from a study involving 245,000 Britons, published in Molecular Psychiatry: each additional unit of alcohol shortens your telomeres, and over time, this translates to accelerated aging.
+Alcohol accelerates cellular aging, especially in high amounts.
+The clearest evidence comes from a study involving about 245,000 Britons, published in Molecular Psychiatry in 2022: heavy drinking was linked to shorter telomeres, and over time this manifests as accelerated biological aging.

 Telomeres: The Cell's Clock

 Telomeres are repetitive DNA sequences at the ends of chromosomes.
 They protect genetic information during cell division.
 Each time a cell divides, telomeres shorten slightly.
-When they are worn down enough (after about 50-70 divisions), the cell enters "senescence" - it no longer divides, and eventually dies.
+When they wear down enough (after about 50-70 divisions), the cell enters "senescence" - it no longer divides, and eventually dies.

 - Increased risk of heart disease